èצӰÏñ

 On November 14, the Department of Slavic Languages and Literatures hosted a panel session featuring members of Cultural Forces, a cultural arm of the Armed Forces of Ukraine, during their 2nd music tour of gratitude to America.

 With deep sadness, we mourn the loss of Professor Elizabeth Bernhardt, a distinguished scholar, educator, and cherished member of the DLCL community.
+Elizabeth was a pioneering figure in second-language acquisition and literacy, shaping the academic lives of countless students and colleagues.

 Research Unit